hidari-nut/ISA-ProjectSORA/README.md

 be stored normally in the database, but the private key would be stored in the same manner that the personal data is stored (Encrypted with AES with the key being encrypted with the password hash derivation)

+Details:
+The project converts string to bytes with UnicodeEncoding

+The RSA Private key is encrypted with the derivation of the hash of the password (100,000 iterations) as key and aes_key_iv as the IV.